Rijul5/bot-artifact-evaluation-22/README.md

 In our paper, we present a bot-assisted approach to allow modellers to perform domain modelling quickly and interactively.
 Furthermore, the approach uses an incremental learning strategy empowered by Machine Learning (ML) to improve the accuracy of the bot’s suggestions and extracted domain models by analyzing practitioners’ decisions over time.
 We build a prototype of our approach in the form of a domain modelling bot.
 The architecture of the bot is based on four micro-services to enable automated and interactive domain modelling with incremental learning.
 First, we use a React-based frontend that provides a web-based interface to allow modellers to enter problem descriptions in natural language, as well as interact with the extracted models.
 Second, we use a Django-based backend to extract domain models from problem descriptions using Natural Language Processing (NLP) and ML techniques.
 Third, we use a conversational agent empowered by RASA to provide suggestions to modellers and collect their decisions.
 Finally, we use an action server empowered by RASA to make proactive changes in the extracted models based on the modeller's decisions.
 Finally, to facilitate the evaluation of our bot, we use Docker Compose to configure and start multiple Docker containers for the four microservices on the same host.
 Furthermore, based on the focus of our approach in the paper, we organize the evaluation tasks into three activities -- (a) evaluating domain models extracted from our approach without incremental learning, (b) evaluating domain models extracted from our approach with incremental learning, and (c) comparison of the results obtained from the first two activities (a and b).

 We provide all the necessary artifacts and documentation on our [GitHub page](https://github.com/Rijul5/bot-artifact-evaluation-22).
+This repository is open and public.

 ## 2. <a name="system-requirements"></a>SYSTEM REQUIREMENTS